Facilities and Administrative Cost Recovery and Waivers

 Note: Any limit of F&A recovery must be consistently applied to all recipient support from the sponsoring agency.
 Behind-the-scenes negotiation by University employees with sponsoring agencies regarding F&A recovery is strictly prohibited and is not binding on the University.

 For-profit sponsors are charged the full, applicable F&A rate for the project activity.
 A subsidy of any cost of the project would constitute a use of public funds for private benefit and would be an improper use of University resources.

 In contrast to the policy exceptions outlined above, an F&A cost waiver is an institutional agreement between the University and a sponsor that F&A costs will be charged at less than the University's full, applicable rate.
 A waiver or reduction shall be granted only under exceptional circumstances and only when the programmatic benefit to the University is compelling and outweighs the institutional benefit of recovering the full cost of conducting the project.
 An F&A cost waiver or reduction shall not be approved because the principal investigator (PI) thinks this will increase the competitiveness of the proposal or because the total award amount is capped.

-A waiver or reduction request must be approved by the assistant vice president for research administration prior to proposal submission.
+A waiver or reduction request must be approved by the associate vice president for research administration prior to proposal submission.
 Under no circumstances shall F&A cost waivers be considered after an award is accepted by the University.